austinmoehle/austinmoehle.github.io/birds.md

 ---
-layout: default
+layout: page
+title: Birdsongs
+author: "Austin Moehle"
 ---

----
+#### Classification of Bird Songs Using the Inception-v3 Network

-# Introduction
+## Introduction

 While deep learning is widely applied to speech recognition, efforts to categorize environmental sounds or music with the same techniques are less common.
-In particular, the use of deep neural networks to identify bird songs in field recordings is a niche problem that, to the best of my knowledge, has only been tackled in [one 2016 paper](http://ceur-ws.org/Vol-1609/16090560.pdf).
+To the best of my knowledge, the identification of bird songs from field recordings has only been attempted in [one paper](http://ceur-ws.org/Vol-1609/16090560.pdf) from 2016.
 The authors, Tóth and Czeba, used a standard short-time FFT procedure to convert audio into 2D spectrograms that are fed into a standard convolutional neural network (CNN).
 Interestingly, they also decided to drop the low-intensity portions of the images (i.e. set them to zero) to emphasize the actual features.
 This seemed slightly counterproductive to me, since the stark contrast between the zero-set portions and the leftovers produced artificial edges that a CNN would detect as features.
 Still, their results were solid: their best model, a variant of AlexNet, reached a MAP (mean average precision) of 43% over 999 classes.

-For this project, I opted to build my own audio preprocessing pipeline and use a more complex model architecture (Inception-v3).
+For this project, I opted to build my own audio preprocessing pipeline and use the more complex [Inception-v3](https://arxiv.org/abs/1409.4842) model architecture.

----
-# The Dataset
+## The Dataset

 <img src="assets/Tufted_Titmouse_1.jpg" width="400">